ssube/isolex/docs/style.md

 | transform  | xfrm  | transforms  |       |

 If a class or entity does not appear here (such as user, role, and token), please do not shorten it unnecessarily.

+### Capitalization

+The following abbreviations MUST be capitalized except when they appear as a variable or property name:

+- API
+- DB
+- DNS
+- HTTPS
+- ID
+- JSON
+- UID
+- UUID
+- YAML

 ### Commands